nytud/HunTag3/README.md

 - Input data must be a tab-separated file with one word per line
 - An empty line to mark sentence boundaries
 - Each line must contain the same number of fields
-- The conventionally last field must contain the correct label for the word (One can use other field, but must set the apropriate command line argument respectively)
+- Conventionally the last field must contain the correct label for the word (it is possible to use other fields for the label, but it must be set using the apropriate command line arguments).
     - The label may be in the BI format used at CoNLL shared tasks (e. g.
 B-NP to mark the first word of a noun phrase, I-NP to mark the rest and O to mark words outside an NP)
     - Or in the so-called BIE1 format which has a seperate symbol for words constituting a chunk themselves (1-NP) and one for the last words of multi-word phrases (E-NP)
     - The first two characters of labels should always conform to one of these two conventions, the rest may be any string describing the category